melurke/Snake/README.md

 Histogram:
 <img src="data/random_bot/histogram.png">

-We can see, that the bot doesn't do that well, but it did score 5 once, so that's more than I expected.
+One can see that the bot doesn't do that well, but it did score 5 once, so that's more than we expected.

 ### Simple Bot